Startup Secrets Sandbox

 1 Latent Aspirational - New products for yet to be recognized needs (eg the iPad when first introduced) 2 Blatant Aspirational - Luxury goods (Luxury Fashion, Cars, Boats) 3 Blatant Critical - Healthcare, Accounting products 4 Latent Critical - Risk management and insurance products

-In B2B, it’s ideal if you can make your way to becoming Blatant and Critical but if you start off in the Latent Critical bottom right, developing a narrative and case studies of why people can’f afford _not_ to use your product.
+In B2B, it’s ideal if you can make your way to becoming Blatant and Critical.
+But if you start off in the Latent Critical bottom right, develop a narrative and case studies of why people can’f afford _not_ to use your product.
 Believe it or not cyber security was not even a category a few decades ago because people weren’t aware of the risks of data loss.
 When I was at Symantec we had to take out full page advertorials educating people on how susceptible they were without anti virus and backup software and highlighting the costs of data loss and downtime.

 These products moved from latent to critical as the rise of networking and the internet made it obvious how quickly things like viruses, data breaches and identity theft could wreak havoc.